 At MSOE, you’ll start taking EE courses as early as freshman year.
-The program places a strong emphasis on projects and laboratory implementation, reinforcing the theory and essential skills of teamwork and communication.
-EE students have the option to study abroad their junior year or participate in a five-year co-op program.
+You will be able to work on interesting and hands-on projects and labs, providing you with practical experience in the field as well as helping you further develop your teamwork and communication skills.
+EE students also have the opportunity to participate in a five-year co-op program.

-The broad range of applications and projects that EEs work on give you flexibility when choosing a career path.
-Furthermore, MSOE’s close proximity to major electronic and electrical industries allows for numerous opportunities for internships or work on industry-sponsored senior design projects.
+After you graduate, the possibilities of where you could go with your degree are endless.
+The broad range of applications and projects that EEs work on provides you with much flexibility when choosing a career path.
+Milwaukee is also home to many major electronic and electrical industries eager to hire electrical engineers from MSOE or to sponsor senior design projects.

 The placement rate for MSOE electrical engineering graduates was 95% in 2013-14, and graduates enjoyed an average starting salary of $59,180.